ollls/zio-tls-http/README.md

 cache function used for tests:

 # Update history.

+* DEV branch: semaphore based sync, a lot of hard work and testing to avoid _any_ random racing and inconsitencies.

 * DEV branch in the pre-release state, please use it.
 If any issues there, it will be posted immedaitely.
   ResPoolCache tested with 10-15 mill records, no issues. ( ResPoolCache is a ZIO layer which depends on ResPool Layer( resource/connection pooling )).